General Laws and FAQs about Circumcision

 Rabbi Gadi Levy may be able to help you, by giving contact information for a Rabbi or mohel in various communities throughout the country.
 In many cases Rabbi Levy will be able to guide you to a mohel who can perform the Bris or circumcision.

 Rabbi Levy can not and does not assume responsibility or liability for such information.
 It is up to the family to do the proper research and make sure they are obtaining the services of a qualified experienced mohel.

 Rabbi Levy has traveled great distances to be the mohel for Bris circumcision nd may be contacted about traveling out to distant locations to perform a traditional circumcision.

 How do I choose a mohel?

-Many mohels will provide you with testimonials and references from people who have used them and are personally acquainted with them.
-It is ideal to meet the mohel in person beforehand to gauge whether you are comfortable dealing with him.
-To set up a meeting with Rabbi Levy or for testimonials from people who are familiar with Rabbi Levy's services as a mohel, please contact Rabbi Levy at 720-315-4266.
+Most importantly listen to your intuition, speak to the mohel by phone.
+Rabbi Levy or for testimonials from people who are familiar with Rabbi Levy's services as a mohel, please contact Rabbi Levy at 720-315-4266.

 Can I contact the mohel last minute?

 Although it is not ideal to call the mohel last minute, Rabbi Levy has been flexible in helping parents to ensure their sons Bris will get done on time.

 Can the mohel help us choose a Hebrew name?